scala/scala.epfl.ch/faqs.md

 ### Have more questions?

 Please get in touch!
-Either drop into the [Scala Center gitter channel](http://gitter.im/scala/center), or drop us a line at
+Either drop us a line at
 <a href="mailto:scala.center@epfl.ch">scala.center@epfl.ch</a>.